-We have audited the accompanying financial statements of the Mound Basin Groundwater Sustainability Agency (the Agency), as of June 30, 2021, the related changes in financial position and cash flows for the years ended June 30, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Mound Basin Groundwater Sustainability Agency (the Agency), as of June 30, 2023, the related changes in financial position and cash flows for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the Agency, as of June 30, 2021, and the changes in financial position and cash flows for the years ended June 30, 2021 and 2020 in accordance with accounting principles generally accepted in the United States of America, as well as the accounting systems prescribed by the State Controller's Office and state regulations governing Special Districts.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Agency, as of June 30, 2023, and the changes in financial position and cash flows for the years ended June 30, 2023 and 2022 in accordance with accounting principles generally accepted in the United States of America, as well as the accounting systems prescribed by the State Controller's Office and state regulations governing Special Districts.